rosikand/old-blog-v1/_posts/2021-05-04-My-Current-LaTeX-Workflow-Using-LaTeX-with-VSCode.md

 - Fast compile time to PDF output.
 - Semi-autocompile (more optional than necessary but good to have).
     - Note: by semi-autocompile I mean either real time live updates when you type (unlikely to find such a thing with LaTeX) or, more realistically, when saving the file.
+    - I also recently came across [Texpad](https://www.texpad.com/) which has live preview (so it updates automatically while you type!).
 - Autocomplete.
 - Nice editor (smooth, easy on the eye, customizable size of text).
 - PDF preview (important, but can be a different application).